 Here in the interiors world we literally waited with baited breath for Pantone to announce the Colour of the Year 2016.
-Although it might seem slightly sad to get quite so excited about this particular news it’s all relative and if you work in the Interiors industry.. it’s like The Oscars, but for colour…well… not really – but you get my point..
+Although it might seem slightly sad to get quite so excited about this particular news, it’s all relative if you work in the Interiors industry.
+It’s like The Oscars, but for colour.
+Well, not really – but you get my point.

-Pantone, the colour authority and dominant trend forecaster choose the ‘colour of the year’ every year and it is then this colour that influences everything from fashion and interiors even through to the appearance of food.
+Pantone, the colour authority and dominant trend forecaster choose the colour of the year every year.
+It is then this colour that influences everything from fashion and interiors even through to the appearance of food.
 This year Pantone gave us a bonus ‘gasp’ when they disclosed their choice – not one but two colours!

-So, why two colours?
-Explaining their colour choice, Pantone commented on ‘societal movements toward gender equality and fluidity, the consumer’s increased comfort with using color as a form of expression, a generation that has less concern about being typecast or judged and an open exchange of digital information that has opened our eyes to different approaches to color usage.”
+So, why choose 2 colour for colour of the year?
+Explaining their choice, Pantone commented on ‘societal movements toward gender equality and fluidity.
+The consumer’s increased comfort with using colour as a form of expression.
+A generation that has less concern about being typecast or judged and an open exchange of digital information that has opened our eyes to different approaches to colour usage.”

-I like to think that Pantone are giving us a joining of colours that resemble our world and reflect social trends and capture them in a shade that we can then move forward with into 2016.
-Leatrice Eiseman, the executive director of the Pantone Color Institute, said “Joined together, Rose Quartz and Serenity demonstrate an inherent balance between a warmer embracing rose tone and the cooler tranquil blue, reflecting connection and wellness as well as a soothing sense of order and peace.’
+I like to think that Pantone are giving us a joining of colours that resemble our world and reflect social trends.
+To capture them in a shade that we can then move forward with into 2016.
+Leatrice Eiseman, the executive director of the Pantone Colour Institute, said: “Joined together, Rose Quartz and Serenity demonstrate an inherent balance between a warmer embracing rose tone and the cooler tranquil blue.
+As a result reflecting connection and wellness as well as a soothing sense of order and peace.”

 So what do the colours mean:

 Rose Quartz is a soft pink shade, described by Pantone as ‘a persuasive yet gentle tone that conveys compassion and a sense of composure’.